Top task management apps

 Standout: built-in Pomodoro timer, habit tracking, recurring tasks

-TickTick extends standard task list functionality with a focus timer, habit tracker, and calendar view alongside natural language input, folders, and tags.
-Particularly useful for users tracking goals, routines, or recurring to-dos in a single place.
-Often underrated relative to its actual feature set.
+TickTick adds a focus timer, habit tracker, and calendar view on top of a standard task list, alongside natural-language input, folders, and tags.
+It's useful if you track goals, routines, or recurring to-dos in one place.
+For the feature set, it stays oddly underrated.

 Motion